brooksvb/WRM-website/README.md

 # PLEASE NOTE:
 If you look at the website now, it might not be in the same state that I left it when I left the WRM team.
 If you want to make sure you see the work I have done, please check out the files specifically in this repo.

+Included is a folder containing the old website for comparison.
+You can see all the changes I made, while still keeping the same theme intact.